Dominican Republic: Post-Trujillo (1961–1996)

-On April 28, U.S. President Lyndon B. Johnson deployed U.S. Marines from Guantanamo Bay Naval Base to Santo Domingo to protect American citizens, with U.S. forces subsequently expanded to 24,000 troops.
-On April 30, two battalions of the 82nd Airborne Division landed at San Isidro airfield.
-Hours later, U.S. troops crossed the Duarte Bridge to link up with Loyalists, who were to secure a corridor for the Marines guarding the U.S. Embassy.
-However, the Loyalists withdrew to San Isidro airfield instead.
+On April 28, U.S. President Lyndon B. Johnson deployed Marines from Guantanamo Bay Naval Base to Santo Domingo to protect American citizens and support the military junta that had ousted Bosch in the 1963 coup, with U.S. forces subsequently expanded to 24,000 troops.
+On April 30, elements of the 82nd Airborne Division, commanded by Robert H. York, landed from C‑124 and C‑130 transports at San Isidro airfield and crossed the Duarte Bridge under the cover of Marine Corps F-4 Phantom jets to link up with junta troops, who were to secure a corridor for the Marines guarding the U.S. Embassy.
+However, the junta troops withdrew to San Isidro airfield instead.
 On May 2, U.S. forces were authorized to link up, and the outgunned Constitutionalists retreated to the southeastern part of the city.
 A ceasefire was declared on May 5.
 The following day, U.S. diplomats persuaded the OAS to establish an Inter-American Peace Force to support American troops.
 The following countries volunteered: Brazil (1,250 soldiers), Costa Rica (25 police), Honduras (250 soldiers), Nicaragua (164 soldiers), and Paraguay (286 soldiers).

-U.S. and OAS peacekeeping troops remained in the country for over a year and left after supervising elections in 1966 won by Joaquín Balaguer.
-He had been Trujillo's last puppet-president.
+U.S. and OAS peacekeeping troops remained in the country for over a year and left after supervising elections in 1966 won by Joaquín Balaguer, who had been Trujillo's last puppet-president.
 Balaguer remained in power as president for 12 years.
 His tenure was a period of repression of human rights and civil liberties.
 His rule was criticized for a growing disparity between rich and poor.
 It was, however, praised for an ambitious infrastructure program, which included construction of large housing projects, sports complexes, theaters, museums, aqueducts, roads, highways, and the massive Columbus Lighthouse, completed in 1992 during a later tenure.